droonga/droonga.org/reference/commands/select/index.md

 All parameters except `table` are optional.

-On the version {{ site.droonga_version }}, only following paramters are available.
+On the version {{ site.droonga_version }}, only following parameters are available.
 Others are simply ignored because they are not implemented.

  * `table`
  * `match_columns`